Back to News & Info

 We live in a deeply connected and global world.
 It should come as no surprise that more diverse companies are achieving better performance.
 Additionally, as a certified WBE, we are dedicated to a supplier diversity strategy that seeks out and utilizes women- and minority-owned suppliers internally and within our customers’ events.

 To help further our education and create connections that can benefit our customers, we attend the annual WBENC National Conference.
-Mae Ibe, CMP, Customer Success Director and Conference & Tradeshow Specialist, will be attending the 2024 conference being held March 19–22.
+Mae Ibe, CMP, Customer Success Director and Conference & Tradeshow Specialist, represented M&IW at the 2024 conference.

 Related